rforge/rwinedt/pkg/inst/ReadMe.txt

-  b) Alternative: Manual installation procedure
+  b) Alternative: Manual installation procedure for WinEdt 5.x (not 6.x!)

     - Unzip the archive and copy the sub-directory PlugIn into directory ....\winedt\plugins